 As a Principal Trainer, Colin primarily focuses on course delivery for instructor courses.
 Prior to becoming a trainer in 2010, Colin came from an operational management background in children’s residential childcare both the statutory and independent sectors.
 As a qualified social worker, he has worked in many challenging settings from secure facilities to high security children’s services, where violence and aggression is all too familiar.
 Colin’s training focuses upon ensuring that the knowledge and skills imparted are fit for purpose and heavily rooted in the realism to match the challenge frontline workers often face on a daily basis.
 Colin is authorised under the RRN certification scheme to deliver approved programmes across multiple sectors and settings.

 “The physical part of what we do is no longer the predominant feature.
 Today, my job is about motivating workforces to feel confident and skilled enough to search for other solutions before relying on physical techniques.
 Of course, we don’t always have a choice, but the more we seek to understand behaviours, the better we can develop strategies to defuse and de-escalate situations that otherwise may end in restraint.”

 Jeaninne Law – Trainer

 From an Education and Behaviour Support background, Jeaninne first trained as a teacher in the mid-80s starting out as a teacher in a London Borough Secondary School.
 Jeaninne began to specialise in the area of Behaviour Support, gaining a Masters in Emotional and Behavioural Difficulties, with a particular interest in School Policy and Practice Development around the use of Physical Intervention.
 Jeaninne has a respected expertise in the design, development and delivery of physical techniques.
-She has experience of a range of intervention systems and prior to joining PRICE Training, Jeaninne spent 20 years with Team Teach as a Principal Trainer.
+She has experience of a range of intervention systems and prior to joining PRICE Training, Jeaninne spent 20 years with Team Teach as a Principal Tutor.